Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "He’s an old man.
 I wouldn’t call him frail, but he’s no spring chicken," Gabe said.

-"That’s a silver lining, then…" Winton pulled a face and placed her tablet delicately next to her glass of water. "...Still.
-If the Hierarchy have a new kind of biodrone that we can’t spot with ultrasound scanners…"
+"That’s a silver lining, then..."
+Winton pulled a face and placed her tablet delicately next to her glass of water. "...Still.
+If the Hierarchy have a new kind of biodrone that we can’t spot with ultrasound scanners..."

 "Then we’ll rely on Gaoians and dogs," Gabe said.
 "They’re a natural match for K9 units anyway.
-The Gaoian can verify what the dog’s nose finds… and we have plenty of Clanless refugees who’d jump at the chance to join the Folctha police."
+The Gaoian can verify what the dog’s nose finds... and we have plenty of Clanless refugees who’d jump at the chance to join the Folctha police."

 "Is this a request for more funding, Mister Arés?"
 Winton asked.
 Her tone was light and amused - Gabe *always* reminded her about police funding when he got the chance.

-"Well, now you mention it…" Gabe chuckled.
+"Well, now you mention it..."
+Gabe chuckled.
 "But seriously.
 We’re going to need noses on the Jump Array twenty-eight seven, now.
-Every jump from… well, from *anywhere* could have a biodrone with it. *And* we should probably worry about the possibility that one managed to sneak through undetected before now."
+Every jump from... well, from *anywhere* could have a biodrone with it. *And* we should probably worry about the possibility that one managed to sneak through undetected before now."

 "Is it already that serious?"